 “It adds essential fats to the skin and has anti-inflammatory properties that can help with eczema.”

 If your heels or arches hurt when you walk: You may have flatfeet, which means your arches collapse more than they should when you put weight on them.
-“Flatfeet can lead to knee and lower-back pain,” says podiatrist James Christina, the director of scientific affairs for the American Podiatric Medical Association.
+“Flatfeet can lead to knee and lower-back pain,” podiatrist James Christina, the director of scientific affairs for the American Podiatric Medical Association, said.
 Try over-the-counter arch support inserts, and if the pain persists, see a podiatrist.

 If they cramp up when you walk: This could be a sign of peripheral artery disease, in which blood doesn’t effectively circulate to the extremities.

 “Poor circulation can lead to lactic acid buildup in the foot muscles, which causes cramps,” Christina said.
 See a podiatrist right away for an initial diagnosis.